Skip to content

 The dying Lion of Lucerne is one of the most famous monuments in the world.
 If you love sculptures, you will like the Lion Monument.
 It is over 200 years old and shows a lion dying because of a spear in its back.
 It is meant to commemorate the fallen Swiss guardsmen during the French Revolution.

-The sculptural composition, based on a sketch by the Danish sculptor Bertel Thorvaldsen, was executed by another sculptor, Swiss Lucas Achorn.
+Based on a sketch by the Danish sculptor Bertel Thorvaldsen, the sculptural composition was executed by another sculptor, Swiss Lucas Achorn.
 The work was completed in the early 1820s.
-The parted lion is the personification of the brave Swiss Guard who fell on August 10, 1792, while defending the Tuileries Palace, where Louis XVI was staying.
+The parted lion personifies the brave Swiss Guard who fell on 10 August 1792 while defending the Tuileries Palace, where Louis XVI was staying.

 Under the dying lion is inscribed Helvetiorum Fidei ac Virtuti, which means to the loyalty and bravery of the Swiss.
-This sculpture is very famous, and you will see a lot of tourists around it, but it is worth going to see it.
-The statue is a 5-minute walk from the city center, and it is awe-inspiring!
+This sculpture is very famous, and you will see a lot of tourists around it, but it is worth seeing it.
+The statue is a 5-minute walk from the city centre and awe-inspiring!

 Glacier Garden

-Next to the Lion Monument is a natural site whose discovery in 1872 shocked the entire scientific world.
-This geological phenomenon is a bizarre ancient rock formation with potholes, caverns, and caves, which were formed 20,000 years ago during the Ice Age.
-The ice caves contain even more ancient formations – fossils of palm leaves and shellfish, showing that about 20 million years ago, this place was a subtropical sea.
+Next to the Lion Monument is a natural site whose discovery in 1872 shocked the scientific world.
+This geological phenomenon is a bizarre ancient rock formation with potholes, caverns, and caves, which was formed 20,000 years ago during the Ice Age.
+The ice caves contain even more ancient formations—fossils of palm leaves and shellfish, showing that about 20 million years ago, this place was a subtropical sea.

-In addition to unique natural formations, in the Glacier Garden, you can visit the hall of models with landscapes of Switzerland.
-The invariable interest of visitors causes the mirror maze Alhambra – an attraction of 90 mirrors, which opened in 1896.
+In addition to unique natural formations, the Glacier Garden features a hall of models with landscapes of Switzerland.
+Visitors are invariably interested in the mirror maze Alhambra, an attraction with 90 mirrors that opened in 1896.

-Climbing up to the observation deck, you can admire the breathtaking panorama of Lucerne against the backdrop of the Pilatus Massif.
+Climbing up to the observation deck, you can admire Lucerne’s breathtaking panorama against the Pilatus Massif’s backdrop.
 Make sure to add visiting the Glacier Garden to your program.

 Bourbaki Panorama Museum

-Not far from the Lion Monument and the Glacier Garden is another attraction in the city, the Bourbaki Panorama Museum.
-The museum has a huge circular painting about the internment of the French army in Switzerland after its defeat against Germany in 1871.
+Not far from the Lion Monument and the Glacier Garden is another city attraction, the Bourbaki Panorama Museum.
+The museum has a huge circular painting about the French army’s internment in Switzerland after its defeat against Germany in 1871.

 The French army was then cornered by the German army in the Jura and had only one solution: to ask Switzerland for the right to take refuge on its territory.
 In the early 1870s, Swiss artist Edouard Kastr painted a grandiose canvas measuring 112 by 10 meters.
-It is one of the few large-scale panoramas of the 19th century that have survived to this day.
+It is one of the few large-scale panoramas of the 19th century that have survived.

 In the painting, against the backdrop of snowy landscapes, exhausted soldiers are crossing the border, retreating into neutral Switzerland.
-In the pavilion, where the panorama is located, you will find a small museum is open, which tells a lot of interesting things about the events of the Franco-Prussian War and the history of the creation of the unique artistic canvas.
+In the pavilion, where the panorama is located, you will find a small museum that tells many exciting things about the events of the Franco-Prussian War and the history of the creation of the unique artistic canvas.

 Historical Museum of Lucerne

 If you want to learn more about the traditions and culture of this region of Switzerland, visit the Lucerne Historical Museum.
 It is located near the Jesuit Church and the Sproeuerbrücke Bridge.
-Although the museum is small, it has several captivating displays that include medieval artifacts from the 15th century, such as a Gothic fountain and Italian infantrymen’s shields.
+Although small, the museum has several captivating displays, including medieval artefacts from the 15th century, such as a Gothic fountain and Italian infantrymen’s shields.

 The Jungfraujoch Pass (Jungfraujoch)

-The Jungfraujoch Pass is about 80 kilometers from Lucerne.
+The Jungfraujoch Pass is about 80 kilometres from Lucerne.
 It is known as the summit of Europe and is listed as a World Heritage Site.
 It is also the highest railway station on the continent at 3,454 meters.
 On the elevator, you can go even higher – to the top of the Sphinx height of 3,573 m.
-There you can visit the Ice Palace and enjoy the breathtaking views of the mountainsides from the Sphinx observation deck.
+You can visit the Ice Palace and enjoy the breathtaking mountainsides from the Sphinx observation deck there.

 Engelberg Village and Mount Titlis

 The small village of Engelberg in the mountain valley is a popular winter and summer destination in Central Switzerland.
-It is one of the top 10 Swiss ski resorts, attracting skiers and snowboarders from all over the world.
+It is one of the top 10 Swiss ski resorts, attracting skiers and snowboarders worldwide.

-In the summertime hikers, mountain climbers, mountain bikers, and golfers come here.
-At any time of the year from the chairlift Ice Flyer offer breathtaking views of the Bernese Alps.
-For lovers of old times, it is worth visiting the active Benedictine monastery in Engelberg, which dates back to the 12th century and is still dominated by monks.
+Hikers, mountain climbers, bikers, and golfers come here in the summertime.
+At any time of the year, the chairlift Ice Flyer offers breathtaking views of the Bernese Alps; for lovers of old times, visit the active Benedictine monastery in Engelberg, which dates back to the 12th century and is still dominated by monks.

 Culture and Congress Center (KKL)

 The Culture and Congress Center (KKL) is a stunning work of modern architecture and the youngest of all Lucerne’s landmarks.
 The Culture and Congress Center (KKL) is located on the shore of Lake Lucerne, where the river Rois flows out.
-The high-tech building was designed by the famous French architect Jean Nouvel, and the center itself took shape between 1995 and 2000.
+The famous French architect Jean Nouvel designed the high-tech building, and the centre took shape between 1995 and 2000.

 The main feature of the building is its vast flat roof overhanging the waterfront.
 Beneath the enormous roof is a complex consisting of three separate buildings.
-Of all the rooms, the most famous is the concert hall for 1,800 seats, which surpasses many world venues in quality of acoustics.
-The building also houses a part of the Lucerne Art Museum with works by artists and sculptors from different periods, from the Renaissance to the present day.
+Of all the rooms, the most famous is the concert hall, which has 1,800 seats and surpasses many world venues in terms of acoustics.
+The building also houses a part of the Lucerne Art Museum, which houses works by artists and sculptors from different periods, from the Renaissance to the present day.

 The Musegg Wall